-KUALA LUMPUR (Bernama): Malaysia's budget for 2022, its biggest to date, is focused on economic recovery, by providing assistance to most segments of the population and businesses with hopes of bringing them back to pre-pandemic levels.
+KUALA LUMPUR, Nov 3 - Malaysia's budget for 2022, its biggest to date, is focused on economic recovery, by providing assistance to most segments of the population and businesses with hopes of bringing them back to pre-pandemic levels.

-Now, the challenge was making sure all forms of assistance and support reached the target groups.
+Now, the challenge is making sure all forms of assistance and support reach the target groups.

-The expansive budget, the first to be tabled under Prime Minister Datuk Seri Ismail Sabri Yaakob's leadership, included social welfare assistance to poor families and students, investment in labour, incentives and tax breaks for employers and workers, and development spending, among other things.
+The expansive budget, the first to be tabled under Prime Minister Datuk Seri Ismail Sabri Yaakob's leadership, includes social welfare assistance to poor families and students, investment in labour, incentives and tax breaks for employers and workers, and development spending, among other things.